pladoinc/legality/CONTRIBUTING.md

 contributions.
 Please refer to this guide before making contributions so that we can ensure that the process of contributions runs smoothly.

-## Guidelines for Contributing to Legal Documents
+## Contributing to Legal Documents

 These guidelines apply towards all changes you'd like to make to any of the legal documents that are under the [`data`](data) folder.